 HEARINGS BY WRITTEN SUBMISSION

-The timelines for delivering the written submissions to the other party and the Board are usually set during a telephone Appeal Management Conference.
+The timelines for delivering the written submissions to the other party and the Board are usually set during a telephone Appeal Management Conference (AMC) or through Online Dispute Resolution (ODR).
 Each party will have an opportunity to respond in writing to the other party’s submission.
-One of two options on the order of submissions is most often used:
+The two common ways the Board orders submissions are:

-The written submissions will be assigned to a Board member for making a decision on the appeal.
 If the Board member has questions about any of the material or needs more information, the Board may either hold a telephone conference with the parties or ask for follow up written submissions.
-The Board will send the parties the decision with reasons as soon as possible, however, due to the appeal load, complexity of the appeal and other resource issues, it may take a few months.
-The written submissions will be available to be viewed by the public upon request.
+The Board will send the parties the decision with reasons as soon as possible.
+Depending on appeal volume, complexity of the appeal and other resource issues, it may take 60 to 90 days to receive your decision.